meltyourface/blank/posts/Herbal-traditions/Magical-Properties-and-Uses-of-Sage-Mugwort-and-Lavender/index.md

 **Folklore**: The name Lavender is derived from the Latin verb "lavare," which means "to wash" – a testament to its historical use as a cleansing and purifying herb.
 Roman soldiers purportedly used the herb to ward off evil spirits, and many ancient cultures believed that it was a protective charm against the evil eye.

-Spiritual Associations: Lavender is linked to the element of Air and the planet Mercury.
+**Spiritual Associations**: Lavender is linked to the element of Air and the planet Mercury.
 In magical practice, it is used to promote peace, love, happiness, and protection.

 Instructions for Incorporation into Rituals and Spells